FDA rejects almost 1 million flavored e-cigarette, vaping products, orders removed from market

 Companies that submit product applications for market approval must show that their e-cigarettes benefit public health such as proving that they help adult smokers quit or reduce their smoking while not attracting youth.

-“We respect the central role of the FDA and the required thorough science- and evidence-based review of our applications, which is key to advancing harm reduction and earning a license to operate,” said a Juul Labs spokesman.
+and the required thorough science- and evidence-based review of our applications, which is key to advancing harm reduction and earning a license to operate,” said a Juul Labs spokesman.
 “We remain committed to transitioning adult smokers away from combustible cigarettes while combating underage use.“

-Matthew Myers, president of Campaign for Tobacco-Free Kids, called the FDA’s rejections a “significant step in the right direction.”
+Matthew Myers, president of Campaign for Tobacco-Free Kids, called the FDA

 “However, the FDA will leave our kids at risk unless it acts quickly on the remaining applications, including for products like Juul that have driven the youth e-cigarette epidemic, and eliminates all flavored e-cigarettes, including menthol-flavored products that are widely used by kids,” he said in a statement.
 “Every day these products remain on the market, our kids remain in jeopardy.”